Catawba County, North Carolina

 - Present: Catawba County continues to focus on economic redevelopment and diversification.

-This timeline provides a condensed summary of the historical journey of Catawba County, North Carolina.
+This timeline provides a concise overview of the key events in the history of Catawba County, North Carolina.